kellya9510/MENTOS/README.md

 > © 2021 CoAI Group, Tsinghua University.
 All rights reserved.
 > Data and code are for academic research use only.

-Accordingly, the ToMESC dataset is distributed under the same license and terms:
+Accordingly, the MENTOS dataset is distributed under the same license and terms:
 **For academic research use only.
 Commercial use is strictly prohibited.**

 For more information, see `LICENSE-ESConv`.